 Related to derivative transactions, protection against counterparty risk is generally provided by Master Agreements, Schedules, and Credit Support Annexes ("CSAs") developed by the International Swaps and Derivatives Association, Inc. ("ISDA documentation").
 In particular, Navient's CSAs require a counterparty to post collateral if a potential default would expose the other party to a loss.
 All corporate derivative contracts entered into by Navient that are not cleared through a derivatives clearing organization are covered under such agreements and require collateral to be exchanged based on the net fair value of derivatives with each counterparty.
+Corporate derivative contracts entered into by Navient that are cleared through a derivatives clearing organization are settled daily by participants on a multilateral, net basis, which mitigates counterparty credit exposure.
 Our securitization trusts with swaps have ISDA documentation with protections against counterparty risk.
 The collateral calculations contemplated in the ISDA documentation of our securitization trusts require collateral based on the fair value of the derivative which may be adjusted for additional collateral based on rating agency criteria requirements considered within the collateral agreement.
 The trusts are not required to post collateral to the counterparties.
 In all cases, our exposure is limited to the value of the derivative contracts in a gain position net of any collateral we are holding.
 We consider counterparties' credit risk when determining the fair value of derivative positions on our exposure net of collateral.